anandyes/Exam70-535/notes/Compute.md

   * Web role: Automatically deploys and hosts your app through IIS.
   * Worker role: Does not use IIS, and runs your app standalone.

+* The Azure Linux Agent is installed on the Linux VM and is responsible to communicate with the Azure Frabric Controller.
+* It is a prerequisite that the Virtual Machines can receive ip addresses from DHCP.
+* Azure does not use VHDX, only VHD.
+We are required to convert VHDX to VHD.

 ### Azure Backup[^](https://docs.microsoft.com/en-in/azure/backup/backup-introduction-to-azure-backup)[^](AzureBackup.md)

 Components:[^](https://docs.microsoft.com/en-in/azure/backup/backup-introduction-to-azure-backup#which-azure-backup-components-should-i-use)